 I’m not looking at where I can trim the fat and be a bit more frugal, I think we all have an idea of how to do that.
 Rather, I’m focusing on what I need to do now to help my future self - I can always cut back on the frivolous expenses but I can’t make up for lost time when it comes to long-term savings, I have to act now.

-Like a lot of people my age, buying a house is top of my wishlist but it’s likely to stay there for a while.
+Like a lot of people turning 30, buying a house is top of my wishlist but it’s likely to stay there for a while.
 The housing market is a key example of why our finances look very different from our parents’.

 In 1997, the youngest age at which more than 50% of people were homeowners was 26, rising to 34 in 2017, according to recent figures from the Office for National Statistics (ONS)1.
 As a result, 55% of 25-34 year olds were renting in 2018, compared to 35% in 1998.